hpiwowar/citation11k/analysis/stats.md

 # knitr citation11k manuscript
- * author Heather Piwowar, <hpiwowar@gmail.com>
+ * author of this file: Heather Piwowar, <hpiwowar@gmail.com>
  * license: CC0
- * Acknowledgements: thanks to Carl Boettiger and knitr for this literate programming framework!
+ * Acknowledgements: thanks to Yihui Xie for knitr and Carl Boettiger for his clear examples of this literate programming framework.
- * Generated on <code class="knitr inline">Wed Jul  4 13:05:35 2012</code>
+ * Generated on <code class="knitr inline">Wed Jul  4 15:17:27 2012</code>

-To run this I start R, set the working directory to match where this file is, then run the following in R:
+To execute the R code in this file and embed the results in the text, I start R, set the working directory, then run the following:

     library(knitr)
     knit("stats_knit_.md")

-or, from the command line
+or, from the command line, to generate an html file:

     R -e "library(knitr); knit('stats_knit_.md')"; pandoc --toc -r markdown -w html -H static/header.html stats.md > stats.html

-    view in browser: file:///Users/hpiwowar/Documents/Projects/citation%20benefit%20in%2011k%20study/citation11k/analysis/stats.html
+The stats.html file can be viewed directly in a browser.
+The images are stored in my Public Dropbox folder.

+After pushing the .md files to GitHub, the stats.md file can also be viewed at [https://github.com/hpiwowar/citation11k/blob/master/analysis/stats.md](https://github.com/hpiwowar/citation11k/blob/master/analysis/stats.md) .

-to see just the R code in a separate .R file called stats_knit_.R, run
+To extract the R code in a separate .R file called stats_knit_.R, run knit with tangle set to TRUE:

     R -e "library(knitr); knit('stats_knit_.md', tangle=T)"